LaurenC2022/web-dev-edu/README.md

             - [Practice 3](https://laurenc2022.github.io/web-dev-edu/mdn-web-docs/intro-to-html/3-html-text-fundamentals/test-your-skills/basic-text3-download.html): Practice with strong importance and emphasis, **semantic elements**

 ## Web Coding & Development a book by Paul McFedries
-- Web Coding & Development for Dummies does a few things well: Content is explained in a straight forward and applicable way.
-While no practice problems are given, this is a great textbook resource.
-Code snippets are provided to use in direct instruction/ teacher lead activity or to use as an example.
-- Part of lesson: textbook reading

 IMPORTANT:
 - [Link to Code Source](https://www.paulmcfedries.com/webcodingfordummies/)